 Special needs education

-- Cluster 1: children with visual impairments
+Cluster 1: Children with visual impairments

-- Cluster 2: children with hearing impairments
+Cluster 2: Children with hearing impairment

 In the Netherlands, there is only one international special needs school: Lighthouse Special Education, located in The Hague.
 It offers individualised education to children aged 3-13 who are unable to cope in international mainstream education.
 They specialise in complex behavioural and/or developmental problems.

 If your child has special needs, you may wish to speak to one of our service providers that specialise in education and special educational cases.